knative/client/conventions/cli.md

   example, `--image=img.repo/asdf` in Knative Serving sets `spec.template.containers[0].image`

+* Flags that specify boolean behavior (eg. generate a name or not) take an explicit boolean value (eg. --generate-name=false).
+They can have a default of either true or false.

 #### Output

 Commands that output information should support `--output` with a shorthand of